 3. Investment Objective

-The investment objective of the Fund is to achieve capital growth by investing in a wide range of actively managed assets.
+The investment objective of the Fund is to achieve capital growth adopting a fund of funds investment strategy.

 There is no guarantee that the investment objective of the Fund will be achieved and investment results may vary substantially over time.